CDRT/docs/dash/dash_top.md

 - Run: Normal
 - Run with Administrative Rights

-**NOTE:** For details of all the command options refer to the **DASHConfig\_RT\_guide.pdf** located at _C:\Program Files (x86)\AMD Management Plugin for SCCM\DASHConfigRT_
+**NOTE:** For details of all the command options refer to the **DASHConfigRTguide.pdf** located at _C:\Program Files (x86)\AMD Management Plugin for SCCM\DASHConfigRT_

 1. Next, accept the defaults on the **Requirements** page
 2. Next, verify the information in the **Summary** and click Next, thenClose
 3. Right click on the newly created DASHConfig Package and select **Properties**.
 4. On the **Data Access** tab, check &quot;Copy the content in this package to a package share on distribution points.&quot;
 5. On the **Distribution Settings** tab
     -  Set the Distribution Priority to High
     - Check &quot;Distribute the content for this package to preferred distribution points,&quot; and select &quot;Automatically download content when packages are assigned to distribution points.&quot;

 ## Distribute the DASHConfig Software Package